• Home

 Lazy Cat Cake is a no-bake, layered dessert made from simple supermarket ingredients and minimal prep.
 It combines all the best textures- soft, creamy, rich, and crunchy in every single bite.

-The magic lies in the layering: moist chocolate cake soaked in chocolate milk, a silky cream cheese filling, a glossy chocolate layer, and finally, a chocolate-coated cornflake topping that adds the perfect crunch.
+The magic lies in the layering: moist chocolate cake soaked in chocolate milk, and a chocolate-coated cornflake topping that adds the perfect crunch.

 It's called lazy because it's ridiculously easy to make, and cat because the crunchy topping has a playful, 'cat food' look to it (don't worry - it tastes divine!).
 Some even call it the Krunchoco Cake, thanks to its irresistible crispy top.